Razvan-Gorea/Shell-Project/README.md

 7. To exit the shell run `quit` inside the shell
 8. (Optionally) If you want to clear the bin directory run `make clean` at the root of the cloned repository

 Have fun messing around and exploring what's possiblle with the custom shell.
-If you want additional information about the shell, refer to the manual repository.
+If you want additional information about the shell, refer to the manual directory.